MhmRhm/version-from-git/README.md

 cd ../build
 ```

-Or if you are using the *QtCreator*, go to the *Projects* tab on the left-hand side of the IDE, choose the right *kit*, and on the build tab select the **Shadow build**.
+Or if you are using the *QtCreator*, go to the *Projects* tab on the left-hand side of the IDE, choose the correct *kit*, and on the build tab select the **Shadow build**.

 And if you are using the *Microsoft Visual Studio*, right-click on `CMakeLists.txt` and choose *CMake Settings for...*, then change *Build root* to something like below: